 In addition to being an Independent Non-Executive Director at Bravura Solutions, Neil is also a Non-Executive Director of Monash IVF Group Limited.

 Neil is a qualified Chartered Accountant and holds a BSc (Eng) Honours degree from Imperial College, University of London, where he read electronic engineering.

-Neil is a member of the Remuneration and Nomination Committee and was a member of the Audit and Risk Management Committee until 28 May 2020.
+Neil is a member of the Remuneration and Nomination Committee.